kubeflow/blog/_posts/2025-07-09-introducing-trainer-v2.md

 Over the years, the project expanded to support multiple ML frameworks including **PyTorch**, **MXNet**, **MPI**, and **XGBoost** through various specialized operators.
 In 2021, these were consolidated into the unified **Training Operator v1**.
 Meanwhile, the Kubernetes community introduced the **Batch Working Group**, developing important APIs like JobSet, Kueue, Indexed Jobs, and PodFailurePolicy that improved HPC and AI workload management.

-**Trainer v2** leverages these Kubernetes-native improvements to not reimplement batch orchestration features.
+**Trainer v2** leverages these Kubernetes-native improvements to re-use existing functionality and not reinventing the wheel.
 This collaboration between the Kubernetes and Kubeflow communities delivers a more standardized approach to ML training on Kubernetes.

 # Division of Labor

 One of the main challenges with ML training on Kubernetes is that it often requires **data scientists** to have an understanding of **Kubernetes concepts** and the **infrastructure** being used for training.
 This distracts data scientists from their primary focus.

 **The KF Trainer v2** addresses this by **separating the infrastructure configuration from the training job definition**.
-This separation is built around three new custom resources definition (CRD):
+This separation is built around three new custom resources definitions (CRDs):
 - `TrainingRuntime` - a namespace-scoped resource that contains the infrastructure details that are required for a training job, such as the training image to use, failure policy, and gang-scheduling configuration.
 - `ClusterTrainingRuntime` - similar to `TrainingRuntime`, but cluster scoped.
 - `TrainJob` - specifies the training job configuration, including the training code to run, config for pulling the training dataset & model, and a reference to the training runtime.